TheWidlarzGroup/react-native-video/API.md

 * **true** - Show player controls

 Note on iOS, controls are always shown when in fullscreen mode.
+Note on Android, native controls are available by default.
+If needed, you can also add your controls or use a package like [react-native-video-controls](https://github.com/itsnubix/react-native-video-controls) or [react-native-media-console](https://github.com/criszz77/react-native-media-console), see [Usefull Side Project](./docs/PROJECTS.md).

 ### contentStartTime
 The start time in ms for SSAI content.
 This determines at what time to load the video info like resolutions.
 Use this only when you have SSAI stream where ads resolution is not the same as content resolution.

-Note on Android, native controls are available by default.
-If needed, you can also add your controls or use a package like [react-native-video-controls].

 Platforms: Android, iOS